sap-tutorials/btp-foundation/tutorials/cp-kyma-scale-with-cls/cp-kyma-scale-with-cls.md

 [OPTION BEGIN [SAP BTP Operator]]

-1. Create a namespace for CLS resources and a service instance for Cloud Logging:
+1. Create a namespace in your SAP BTP, Kyma cluster for the CLS resources:

     ```bash
     kubectl create namespace cls
     ```

+2. Create a service instance for Cloud Logging:

     ```bash
     kubectl apply -f - <<EOF